christianmlong/personal/content/twisted_on_windows.md

        --rundir "C:\PythonEnvs\Example\Lib\site-packages\my_app" ^
        --python "my_tacfile.tac"

+For readability, I have broken this long command in to multiple lines using `^`, the dos line-continuation character.

-This should print out some lines showing the `twistd` server starting up.
-Again, on Windows, you have to specify the full path to your app install directory when starting the `twistd` server.
+This command should print out some lines showing the `twistd` server starting up.
+Again, on Windows, we have to specify the full path to the app install directory when starting the `twistd` server.
 Go try out your app, and press Ctrl-c to shut down the server when you're done.

 #### <a name="up_running"></a> Up and running

-That's it for part 1.
+That's it for Part 1.
 We have installed Python, set up a virtualenv, and gotten a Twisted app up and running.
-In Part 2, we will set up a Windows service to run the app, using the virutal service account that was introduced in Windows server 2008.
+In Part 2, we will set up a Windows service to run the app, using the virtual service account that was introduced in Windows Server 2008.
+In Part 3, we will package the app and its dependencies for deployment to test and production servers.
 Thanks for reading, and if you have any questions or suggestions, let me know.
 I'm on Twitter at [@christianmlong](https://twitter.com/christianmlong).